localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 cdklocal deploy --require-approval=never
 ```

-The key tenet of our local cloud development model is agility — Deploying our CDK stack on AWS for development & testing used to take around 15 minutes.
-With LocalStack, we were able to cut it down to a minute!
-It enables a quick feedback loop and confidence with “our app runs locally!” while ensuring we are not handcuffed, as we deploy our applications locally tens or hundreds of times a day.
+The key tenet of our local cloud development model is agility — deploying our CDK stack on AWS for development & testing used to take around 15 minutes.
+With LocalStack, we were able to cut it down to a minute.
+It enables a quick feedback loop and confidence with “our app runs locally!” while ensuring we are not handcuffed, as we deploy our applications locally dozens of times a day.

 We also run our integration test suite against the locally deployed cloud infrastructure.
 This includes testing E2E flows encompassing Lambdas & SQS queues, Cognito triggers and authentication flows, alongside a DynamoDB-powered persistence layer with asynchronous stream handlers.
-The locally running integration suite enables us to further get rid of cloud-based developer environments, and use emulated resources to test our infrastructure, as realistically as possible!
+The local integration suite enables us to further get rid of cloud-based developer environments, and use emulated resources to test our infrastructure locally, with highest level of fidelity.

 ### Development & debugging

 Apart from this, we further wished to leverage LocalStack’s debugging tools in our development process.
 We were able to incorporate [Lambda Hot Reloading](https://docs.localstack.cloud/user-guide/lambda-tools/hot-reloading/) & [ECS Code Mounting](https://docs.localstack.cloud/user-guide/aws/ecs/#mounting-local-directories-for-ecs-tasks).

-With Lambda Hot Reloading, we can continuously apply code changes to our locally running Lambda functions, removing the need to redeploy any infrastructural changes.
+With Lambda Hot Reloading, we can continuously apply and test code changes to our locally running Lambda functions, removing the need for any code uploads or function re-deployments.
 This is especially useful during development, as well as our extensive integration and acceptance test suite, where developers can iterate quickly without the need to wait for code changes to be applied.

 For example, with just a few lines of code, our CDK stack can be enabled to use the Hot Reloading feature mentioned above: